 SHOU SUGI BAN – Carbonised cladding

 The Redwood cladding when burnt with the traditional Japanese treatment is known as Yakisugi or shou sugi ban.
-The fire conditioning or carbonised timber is a mesmerising melange of the patterns of Redwood grain and red hue from the underlying wood.
+The fire conditioning or carbonised timber is a mesmerising mélange of the patterns of Redwood grain and red hue from the underlying wood.
 This is from the ancient Japanese process of Shou Sugi Ban.
+This Process improves the timber making it more durable, stronger, better stability and more bug resistant.

 For Shou Sugi Ban or Yakisugi fire conditioning in New Zealand we recommend The Blackwood Project www.blackwood.nz